fpagliughi/sockpp/README.md

 - Fixed outstanding build warnings on Windows when using MSVC

-## New in v0.8.0

-This was primarily a release of code that had been sitting in the develop branch for nearly a year.
-That code mostly improved CMake functionality for downstream projects.

-- [Breaking] Library initializer now uses a static singleton created via `socket_initializer::initialize()` call, which can be called repeatedly with no ill effect.
-Also added global `socketpp::initialize()` function as shortcut.
-- Improvements to CMake to better follow modern standards.
-    - CMake required version bumped up to 3.12
-    - Generating CMake files for downstream projects (config, target, version)
-    - Windows builds default to shared DLL, not static library
-    - Lots of cleanup

 ## Contributing

 Contributions are accepted and appreciated.
 New and unstable work is done in the `develop` branch Please submit all pull requests against that branch, not _master_.